blackferncreations/germankeycut/boundaries.md

 It does not by itself reconfigure the offer within those conditions.

-GermanKeyCut may use research where required for structural diagnosis.
+Research may be used where required for structural diagnosis.

-It is not a generic market-research provider.
+The German market positioning work presented through GermanKeyCut is not a generic market-research service.

 ---

 ## Public Proof and Structural Evidence

-GermanKeyCut distinguishes between **public proof** and **structural evidence**.
+The framework distinguishes between **public proof** and **structural evidence**.

 They serve different evaluation functions and may therefore appear at different interfaces.